Traditional dresses in South Africa are gaining in popularity. Both amongst the baby boomer and millennial generation.

 Types of South African Traditional Dresses

 The fabric is manufactured in a variety of different colours and printed designs comprised of intricate geometric shapes and patterns.
-Some African traditional address are woven such as Kente from West Africa.
+Some African traditional dresses are woven, such as Kente from West Africa.

 Traditional dresses in South Africa have evolved over the last 70 years.
 Tannery-style leather, woven textiles and printed dress fabrics have replaced the cow hides and big-game skins that were popular in the early 20th century and before.